jnels4/School_District_Analysis/README.md

   2. Amount of data - There's a total of 39170 students in the district, the 9th grade of this particular school was 461 students.
 Due to the sheer amount of data, this was only 1.1% of the total data that was thrown out, not causing any significant damage to the overall results.

 Suggestions to the district:
   1. Overall, math scores are lower than reading accross the board.
-We suggest: Investing school funds into math cirricula, Observing classrooms/practices in schools that have math scores >90 or percentages > 90%, investigating the elementary/middle schools that feed the high school district.
+We suggest: Investing school funds into math cirricula, Observing classrooms/practices in schools that have math scores >90 or percentages > 90%, investigating the elementary/middle schools that feed the high school districts with low scores.
   2. Schools that performed best had under 2000 students.
 We suggest: Looking at the larger schools and seeing if they can be divided up into smaller community schools.
   3. Re-test the 9th grade of the affected school, and add their data back to the analysis; while this may not have a large impact, it woulud give us (even if very slight) a better picture of how the entire district did as a whole.
-  4.